OctopusDeploy/blog/blog/2024-12/the-state-of-deployments-to-kubernetes-in-octopus/index.md

 __[Kubernetes Object Status for Helm](https://roadmap.octopus.com/c/171-kubernetes-object-status-for-helm)__

 Recently, we enhanced the Kubernetes Object Status by adding support for Helm.
-Since Helm already includes built-in capabilities to verify deployment success (using the `--wait` argument), we didn’t want to replace this functionality.
-Instead, we improved its discoverability and enabled it by default for the newly added steps.
-Octopus can also display the object list, health, and details for Helm in the same way it does for all Kubernetes steps.
+Since Helm already includes built-in capabilities to verify deployment success (using the `--wait` argument), we didn’t want to replace what was already working.
+Instead, we decided to enhance it providing the object list, health, and details for Helm in the same way it does for all Kubernetes steps.
+We also improved discoverability and enabled `--wait` by default for the newly added steps.

 __[Sourcing Kubernetes Configuration Files from Git](https://roadmap.octopus.com/c/43-sourcing-kubernetes-configuration-files-from-git)__